 In addition to the RCV, reimbursement is also based upon an examination of each homeowner's allowable activity expenditures.
-Allowable Activity expenditures are not directly reimbursable expenses, and they are not valued during the Program's RCV.
-Homeowners that used benefits received from insurance, SBA, FEMA or other sources for eligible purposes may receive a credit to offset their DOB liability which may increase the construction reimbursement amount that they can receive.
+Allowable Activity expenditures are not directly reimbursable expenses.
+Homeowners that used benefits received from insurance, SBA, FEMA or other sources for purposes that are eligible under those programs may receive a credit to offset their DOB liability which may increase the reimbursement amount that they can receive.
 In such instances, the Program is required to document eligible expenditures via on-site validation, receipts, paid invoices or through other means that demonstrates that an expenditure occurred for an allowable activity.
+Total value of these items will be identified as "DOS" in the RCV report.